MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Wednesday 23 June, 2021

 #### Chris:
+- made progress on charging circuit
+- worked with timon on using a second battery to power arm

 #### Gabriel:
 - took a while to get the DC-DC booster to work -> the internal wiring seems to be wrongly noted on the board